SolidBlock-cn/mishanguc/UpdateLog-en.md

 Note: Not all versions in this update log are already published.
 Please refer to relevant pages in CurseForge and Modrinth, or the "releases" section in the GitHub.

+### 1.4.6

+- Fixed the issue that some custom-colored signs are rendered in incorrect models in the inventory.

 ### 1.4.5

 - Adjusted the placing rule of the wall light block and corner light block.
 The light can be placed only when the block has a sides shape or collision at the center of the surface, avoiding placing the light on the side where the center is empty.